Jsondb/jsondb-atom-plugin/README.md

-A atom plugin that helps with manually editing Jsondb data files
+A atom plugin which helps in manual editing of Jsondb data files